greginvm/psd2ynab/README.md

 __WARNING__: You need to pay for Buxfer (see Plus plan that enables "Automatic Bank Sync"), it costs about $4.00/month.

+PS: I am not affiliated with YNAB, Buxfer or Toshl.

 # Usage

 ## Credentials